jina-ai/scenex-alt-texter/README.md

-# Auto Alt Tagger
+# Alt Texter

 This script automatically adds alt tags to all the images (including featured images) on your blog using [SceneXplain](https://scenex.jina.ai).
-Currently it supports Ghost, but other blogs/platforms can be added.
+Currently it supports [Ghost](https://ghost.org/), but other blogs/platforms can be added.

 When you run the script or Docker image it will: